uwePhillPhelps/anymaHWPal/README.md

 Simply record output from Anyma DIN and your controller during a "take" where you are adjusting Anyma parameters.

-Pal converts SYSEX to CC.
+* Pal converts SYSEX to CC.
-Anyma receives CC.
+* Anyma receives CC.
-Your MIDI sequencer edits CC.
+* Your MIDI sequencer edits CC.

 ## Extra info
 A (pullup) toggle switch connected to Digital Pin 22 allows switching between `EDITOR CONNECTED` and `EDITOR DISCONNECTED` modes.
-We request and relay your patch state on transition to `CONNECTED` as SYSEX (so you can capture the entire Anyma state in your sequencer before each take).
+Pal requests and relays your patch to Anyma DIN MIDI ports (so you can capture the entire Anyma state in your sequencer before each take).

 Happy recording! :)